Skip to Content

 Additionally, if you decided to throw in your frozen broccoli florets BEFORE you added in your cornstarch mixture, that would have brought down the temperature of the liquids so you would need to cover and bring it up to temperature again.

-• If you don’t want to use beef, you can use chicken but if you’re going to use chicken, I highly suggest making my chicken and broccoli recipe instead.
+• Use other protein.
+If you don’t want to use beef, you can use chicken but if you’re going to use chicken, I highly suggest making my chicken and broccoli recipe instead.
+If you’d prefer to use tofu, check out my broccoli tofu stir fry recipe.

 • You can use any type of beef that’s suitable for slow cooking.
 Chuck roast is a good option because it’s inexpensive and easy to find.
 Other cuts of beef that would work well in this recipe include brisket, short ribs, flank, or even stew meat.
 Keep in mind different cuts of beef other than what this recipe was tested with will yield different results as they cook differently and may need different cook times.